MokayaBenedict/Phase-1-Project.MokayaBenedict/README.md

 - `db.json`: JSON file containing todo list items and their completion times (if applicable).

 ## About API
-I used my own api
+I created and used my own API
 ## Credits

 This application was created by [Benedict Mokaya].